cleavr/cleaverdocs/content/guides/expose-local-sites.md

 Now, go to the server > services section and click the button to refresh **NGINX**.

-After you refresh NGINX, also click on the heartbeat icon the make sure that NGINX didn't run across any errors.
+After you refresh NGINX, also click on the heartbeat icon to make sure that NGINX didn't run across any errors.

-If everything is green, then go to the URL you've assigned to the site and you should be able to see it. 🚀
+If everything is green, then go to the URL you've assigned to the site and you should be able to see it! 🚀

 ### Step 4: Enable authentication for the site (optional - but encouraged)
 If the app doesn't already have an authentication method, then we encourage you to add one.
 The quickest way would be to